 - Take a WU from a project and run it on the benchmark machine until it finishes.

 - Measure the time it took to complete.
-Base credit awarded for the WU are then just a scaling factor multiplied by this time.
+Base credit awarded for the WU is then just a scaling factor multiplied by this time.

 - The k-factor, a coefficient in awarding bonus points, is currently set to a baseline value of 0.75, but may vary depending on the scientific value of a project.

-The Folding@home software on your computer calculates PPD as follows:
+The Folding@home software on your computer calculates Total Points as follows: